Tommy0x00007D1/installing-NVIDIA-drivers/README.md

 installing open source drivers.
 I made it for myself that's why stuff are written randomly, if it helps you then that's great.
+It is old so most things changed and links might not be available anymore.

 ## To show the module loaded in kernel